AMReX-Combustion/PeleLMeX/Docs/source/manual/Implementation.rst

 Overview of source code
 -----------------------

-*PeleLMeX* is based upon AMReX's [AmrCore](https://amrex-codes.github.io/amrex/docs_html/AmrCore.html) from which it inherits an AMR hierarchy data structure and basic regridding functionnalities.
+*PeleLMeX* is based upon AMReX's `AmrCore <https://amrex-codes.github.io/amrex/docs_html/AmrCore.html>`_ from which it inherits an AMR hierarchy data structure and basic regridding functionnalities.
 The code is entirely written in C++, with low level compute-intensive kernels implemented as lambda functions to seamlessly run on CPU and various GPU backends through AMReX high performance portatbility abstraction.

 The core of the algorithm is implementation in the ``advance()`` function which acts on all the levels concurrently.
-Projection operators and advection scheme functions are imported the [AMReX-Hydro library](https://amrex-codes.github.io/AMReX-Hydro) while the core of the thermo-chemistry functionalities comes from [PelePhysics](https://amrex-combustion.github.io/PelePhysics/).
+Projection operators and advection scheme functions are imported the `AMReX-Hydro library <https://amrex-codes.github.io/AMReX-Hydro>`_ while the core of the thermo-chemistry functionalities comes from `PelePhysics <https://amrex-combustion.github.io/PelePhysics/>`_ .
 Users are responsible for providing initial and boundary conditions in the local subfolder implementing their case, i.e. it is not possible to compile and run *PeleLMeX* without actually writting a few lines of codes.
 However, numerous example are provided in ``Exec/RegTests`` from which new users can pull for their new case.

 The source code contains a few dozen files, organized around the pieces of the algorithm and major functionalities:

 * ``PeleLMEvolve``: top level time advance loop, with IO/exit controls
 * ``PeleLMSetup``: setting up the simulation parameters, parsing the input file
 * ``PeleLMInit``: generating the initial solution from scratch or checkpoint file, performing initial projections/iteration(s)